 A few weeks later, Caleen got a phone call from a Maori professor in New Zealand.
 "We have your salmon in the Rakaia River.
 Livingston Stone exported fertilized eggs here a hundred years ago, and your salmon are thriving.
 You should come see them."

-W hen Standing on Sacred Ground was first broadcast in 2014, I felt my job was done.
+was first broadcast in 2014, I felt my job was done.